benedettadavico/socks5-nr-app/README.md

     npm install

   Make sure you have a SOCKS5 proxy server running locally on 127.0.0.1:1080, in open proxy mode.
+Refer to the docs if you haven'y done this before https://nymtech.net/docs/clients/socks5-client.html

   Once you have that running, do:

     npm start